+Discussion

+Voting system developers are required to conduct realistic usability tests on their product before submitting the system to conformance testing.
+This is to ensure that the user-centered design process required for quality implementation has produced a usable and accessible voting system.

 Related requirements: 5.1-D – Accessibility features

 2.2-A – User-centered design process

-– The voting system is evaluated for usability with election workers.
+8.4 – The voting system is evaluated for usability with election workers.

 8.4-A – Usability tests with election workers

-The manufacturer must conduct usability tests of the voting system setup, polling, and shutdown as documented by the manufacturer, with representative election workers, to demonstrate that election workers can learn, understand, and perform these tasks successfully.
+The manufacturer must conduct usability tests of the voting system setup, operation during voting, and shutdown as documented by the manufacturer, with representative election workers, to demonstrate that election workers can learn, understand, and perform these tasks successfully.

 The tasks to be covered in the test must include:

-Setup and opening for voting
+Setup and opening for voting, which involves:

-operation during voting
+operation during voting;

-use of assistive technology or language options that are part of the voting system
+use of assistive technology or language options that are part of the voting system;

-shutdown at the end of a voting day during a multi-day early voting period, if supported by the voting system
+shutdown at the end of a voting day during a multi-day early voting period, if supported by the voting system;

-shutdown at the end of voting including running any reports
+shutdown at the end of voting including running any reports;

-providing ballots in different languages
+providing ballots in different languages;

-selecting the correct ballot type (for example, for vote centers)
+selecting the correct ballot type (for example, for vote centers); and

-setting up the voting system to use different interaction modes
+setting up the voting system to use different display formats and interaction modes.

-The test participants must include typical election workers representing a range of experience.
+The test participants must include election workers representing a range of experience.

-The manufacturer must submit a report of the results of their usability tests, as part of the Technical Data Package (TDP) using the Common Industry Format modified for voting systems (CIF-for-Voting Systems).
+The manufacturer must submit a report of the results of their usability tests, as part of the TDP using ISO/IEC 25062:2006: Common Industry Format (CIF) for Usability Test Reports [ISO06b].

+Discussion

+Voting system manufacturers are required to conduct realistic usability tests on their product before submitting the system to conformance testing.
+This is to ensure that the user-centered design process required for quality implementation has produced a usable and accessible voting system.
+This requirement covers the procedures and operations for those aspects of system operation normally performed by election workers and other "non-expert" operators.
+It does not address inherently complex operations such as ballot definition or system repair.
+These "normal" procedures should not require any special expertise.
+The procedures may require a reasonable amount of training, similar to the training generally provided for temporary election workers.